Build your first Blazor App with UI Kit blocks

 Tailwind CSS configuration

-If you choose Tailwind CSS theme, follow these steps to configure it.
+If the Tailwind CSS theme is selected, follow these steps to configure it.

 -